As an Escalator Engineer, you will be carrying out regular checks and making repairs if an escalator is damaged or broken.

-As an Escalator Engineer, you may be going out to different firms and servicing or repairing the escalators.
-This could include working in train stations, department shops, supermarkets, retail shopping centres, stadiums and airports.
+As an Escalator Engineer, you may be going out to different firms and servicing or repairing escalators.
+This could include working in train stations, department stores, supermarkets, retail shopping centres, stadiums and airports.

 You could also be responding to emergencies such as clothing getting stuck in the stairs or people pressing the emergency stop button.

 Escalator Engineers will have to write reports on each escalator they attend, to keep accurate records for the company.

 You could be fixing a number of problems within the escalator such as:

 - problems with the metal plates which you stand on